Useful information on Anthony Nolan, the stem cell donor register and blood cancer

 - Every day, at least 5 people start their search for a matching unrelated stem cell donor.

-- Last year we helped nearly 1500 people receive a stem cell transplant; getting their second chance of life.
+- Last year we helped around 1300 people receive a stem cell transplant; getting a second chance of life.

 - Last year we searched for donors for 300+ children who couldn't find a match within their family.